carpentries/instructor-training/episodes/04-expertise.md

 In programming, multiple forms of notation may be used to reference a column in a data frame, for example, with the same effect.
 Instructors may use absolute file paths in one place, then default to relative file paths elsewhere without noticing that explanation is required.
+Or, they may assume that a learner who has an absolute file path will be able to navigate to the file in a GUI.

 > ## What do you use interchangeably?
 >